AP source: Lions trade Stafford to LA for Goff, draft picks - WTMJ

 Stafford asked to be traded shortly after the current season ended with the Lions’ third straight double-digit losing record.
 He has been one of the NFL’s most prolific passers during his 12-year career spent entirely in Detroit, but has never won a playoff game.

-Meanwhile, the Rams’ coaching staff and front office have publicly expressed a clear loss of confidence in Goff in recent weeks after Los Angeles earned its third playoff berth and posted its fourth straight winning record during his four years under coach Sean McVay.
+Meanwhile, the Rams’ coaching staff and front office have publicly expressed a clear loss of confidence in Goff in recent weeks, even after Los Angeles earned its third playoff berth and posted its fourth straight winning record during his four years under coach Sean McVay.
+Goff also led the Rams to the Super Bowl after the 2018 season.

-Stafford, who turns 33 years old next month, has two years left on a $135 million, five-year contract.
+Stafford, who turns 33 in February, has two years left on a $135 million, five-year contract.

+The Lions had several offers for Stafford, and they all included first-round picks, according to another person with direct knowledge of the situation who spoke on condition of anonymity because those details were not announced.

+Stafford was made aware of the teams who wanted to acquire him, and the Rams were one of the franchises he was excited about potentially joining, according to the person.

+The Rams didn’t immediately confirm the trade, but their official Twitter account tweeted at Kershaw, asking him: “Have you heard from an old friend today?”

+Goff is about to start a four-year, $134 million contract with $110 million guaranteed — but just like longtime teammate Todd Gurley, he is leaving the Rams before his huge contract extension even begins.

-Goff is about to begin a four-year, $135 million contract with $110 million guaranteed.
-He has been a steady winner since McVay’s arrival, but his high propensity for turnovers and lack of improvement over the past two seasons led McVay and general manager Les Snead to speak openly of a future without Goff in recent weeks.
+Goff has been a steady winner since McVay’s arrival, but his high propensity for turnovers and lack of improvement over the past two seasons led McVay and general manager Les Snead to speak openly of a future without Goff in recent weeks.

-The familiarity of these two franchises’ front offices likely helped the difficult deal: New Detroit general manager Brad Holmes just left his job as the Rams’ director of college scouting under Snead.

-Goff was the last first-round pick made by the Rams back in 2017.
-Snead has now traded away his top pick or moved back in seven consecutive drafts.
+Goff was the most recent first-round pick made by the Rams back in 2016.
+Snead has now traded away his top pick or moved back in seven consecutive drafts, making bold moves to acquire veteran talent including All-Pro cornerback Jalen Ramsey.

+Stafford is leaving downtrodden Detroit and heading to sunny Los Angeles with a chance to take the controls of a team that could be a Super Bowl contender next season.

+The Rams went 10-6 and beat NFC West champion Seattle in the playoffs before losing at Green Bay.
+Stafford also appears to be a clear upgrade at the most important position for McVay, whose reputation as an offensive mastermind has taken several hits over the past two years while Goff and a stagnant skill-position talent pool struggled to execute his schemes effectively.

 AP Sports Writer Larry Lage in Detroit contributed to this report.